 You will never be underwhelmed by Marrakech, it lives up to it’s reputation and has you in a trance the moment you arrive.
-Marrakesh is the centre point of Moroccan tourism, bursting with colour, movement, smells and sounds to make you forget the world you left behind when you stepped of the plane.
+Marrakech is the centre point of Moroccan tourism, bursting with colour, movement, smells and sounds to make you forget the world you left behind when you stepped of the plane.

 I enjoyed walking through the souks, especially when we went through a section that was all lamps and lanterns beautifully lit up and glowing gold on every turn.
 Some areas were passageways of nothing but glowing gold, making me feel like I was in a dream.